top of page

 2024 Annual Report

-Wildhorse Foundation awarded $1,876,128 across 141 grants to partners supporting communities in the homeland of the Cayuse, Umatilla, and Walla Walla peoples.
+Wildhorse Foundation awarded $1,876,128 in 2024 across 141 grants to support communities in the homeland of the Cayuse, Umatilla, and Walla Walla peoples.

 Press